nicodesh/GDPR-Module/README.md

 You just have a index.html, which is an (almost) empty exemple of a web page.

-Inside, you can find the HTML bloc, compound of 3 <div>.
+Inside, you can find the HTML bloc, compound of 3 div tags.

 Then, you have a CSS file that you have to call on each web page.

-And finally, the JavaScript code that you have to call before the </body> tag.
+And finally, the JavaScript code that you have to call before the closing body tag.

 ### Prerequisites